 The feature is available on Trial and all paid plans.
 Find more information on Omnisend pricing.

 ⚠️Segment -based Audience filter adds a little overhead to the system.
 Jump to this section for more information.

 Profile-based Audience filter

-In the menu with your customers' profile data, you may find a variety of different options, including your customers' address, gender, birthdate, etc. All of these options may help you target the email to a specific group of your customers and tailor your communication accordingly.
+In the menu with your customers' profile data, you can find a variety of different options, including your customers' address, gender, birthdate, etc. All of these options can help you target the email to a specific group of your customers and tailor your communication accordingly.

 💡 If you create a workflow (i.e order confirmation) for a specific segment (i.e. English language) and have the same regular order confirmation workflow for all of your contacts, you will need to ensure you don't send duplicate order confirmation emails to your contacts.
 This can be done in three ways: